Rohingya refugees struggle for children's future in India – DW – 12/27/2024

 Ahmad's experience resembles those of other Rohingya families in Khajuri Khas.
 A few meters from his home, Sarwar Kamal, another Rohingya refugee who works as a mobile repair technician, has been making rounds of government schools in the area to secure admission for his 10-year-old daughter.

-"I couldn't get a proper education, and I don't want the same fate for my children," Sarwar told DW.
+"I couldn't get a proper education, and I don't want the same fate for my children," Kamal told DW.
 "I am worried they are shattering the dreams of our children."

 Around 40 Rohingya families are residing in this colony, ever since they fled persecution in Myanmar.